Nix and Fix: Targeting 1000x Compression of 3D Gaussian Splatting with Diffusion Models: Experiments

 \subsection{Results \& Discussion}

-We present the quantitative results, along with the baseline uncompressed 3DGS-30K rate and perceptual performance, in Tab.~\ref{tab:quant}.
+We present the quantitative results, along with the baseline uncompressed 3DGS-30K in Tab.~\ref{tab:quant}.
 For DeepBlending, at comparable perceptual quality to 3DGS-30K, our method achieves a rate reduction from $555$~MB to $0.599$~MB, corresponding to a $927\times$ compression.
 Furthermore, the results show that our method significantly improves perceptual performance at lower rates, extending the unrestored HAC++ baseline's operation to extremely low rates.
-Furthermore, we outperform the image restoration baselines, confirming that our approach is more effective against 3DGS compression artifacts, and a 3DGS restoration baseline.
+Furthermore, we outperform the image restoration baselines, confirming that our approach is more effective against 3DGS compression artifacts and a 3DGS restoration baseline.
 Finally, intermediate mapping to $t_0$ significantly improves performance, as shown in the ablation study.
 These results show that, combined with HAC++, our approach enables high perceptual performance at extreme rates.
+The restoration takes $100$ ms without any optimizations on an NVIDIA A40 GPU.

 We further present qualitative results in Fig.~\ref{fig:qual}.
 These qualitative results show that our method preserves scene details with perceptual quality superior to that of the baselines.
 However, we would also like to point out that the restoration artifacts that arise from overemphasizing high-frequency regions.
-We observe this phenomenon especially in fine-grained regions, such as the highlighted grassy area in the bicycle scene shown in Fig.~\ref{fig:qual}.
+We observe this phenomenon especially in fine-grained regions, such as the highlighted grassy area in Fig.~\ref{fig:qual}.